KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     }
 ```

-Now we’ll make a struct which will represent a single `pipe`.
-Instead of using a sprite, we will make graphics with basic shapes.
-For example, a pipe has two parts as you see in the image above: `body` and `cap`.
+Create a struct to represent a single `pipe`.
+Instead of using a sprite, create graphics with basic shapes.

+For example, a pipe has two parts: the `body` and the `cap`.
 The body is the long part of the pipe with a cap sitting at the tip.
-Both will be green rectangle entities but with different sizes.
-We also prepare a `destroy` function which will destroy `body` and `cap` entities.
+Both are green-rectangle entities, but with different sizes.

+Also, prepare a `destroy` function to destroy `body` and `cap` entities.

 ```
 // A Flappy Bird column which has two pipes